maxgamertyper/Pyhoot/README.md

 This is a library made by MaxGamerTyper1 to interface with the Kahoot API.

-Pyjoot is a library to interact with the Kahoot API.
+Pyhoot is a library to interact with the Kahoot API.
 Pyhoot supports joining and interacting with quizzes and all of their functions excluding team mode.

 New Release in 1996?